evazhang612/sokt-landing/_pages/wtt.md

 One final thing: if you can, going general could be best, especially if you see yourself applying knowledge on your own time.
 Obviously this statement would be stronger coming from someone who went to a truly liberal arts college.
 The classes where I learned theoretical frameworks or concepts were better for my mental development that I couldn't have gotten to on my own.

 Choosing "general" curricula doesn't necessitate a particular discipline, but rather how classes are taught.
 Math happened to be one of the disciplines where this is more often the case.
-I liked a lot of the general or theoretical abstractions in math despite being bad with them, and lots of people better-versed than I have spoken at length about the values of learning math in college.
+I liked a lot of the general or theoretical abstractions in math despite being bad with them, and lots of people better-versed than I have spoken at length about the values of learning math in college, even if you don't do research or stay in the discipline.
 Another post I liked a lot about college is PG's essay and advice [here](http://www.paulgraham.com/college.html).